When it comes to starting your planner business, you may find yourself in a place where you have to make some big decisions.

 We walk you through all of the steps; from idea → starting → launching → growing → running your planner business.

 The purpose of this guide is to act as an outline for the steps you'll need to take to get your business running successfully!

 💡 Introduction To Starting A Planner Business

 Let's take a look at the search trends for planner over the last year:

-When deciding whether or not to start a planner business, it's important to first decide if you want to operate a physical or online store (or both).
+When deciding whether or not to start a planner business, it's important to first decide what type of business model you want (brick and mortar, eCommerce, or both)!